Meet the board

 Bridget leads the Naval Families Federation’s strategy and the development of its evidence base.
 She is a former Royal Navy Logistics Officer, Further Education teacher and school governor.
 She has worked extensively with young people and families in education and children’s services, delivering evidence-based parenting and behaviour support.
 She is a regular contributor of relationship and parenting articles to the Federation’s magazine ‘Homeport’.

-Jo Wilkinson, RAF Families Federation
+Louise Briggs, RAF Families Federation

 Jilly Carrell, AFF Education and Childcare Specialist, Army Families Federation